Ibn al-Najjar: Biography

-Early Life
+Early life

+Ibn al - Najjār was born in Baghdad in the year of 578 AH/1183 CE.
 Born into a modest family, he was son of the leader carpenter of the Dar al-Khilafah located in the Abbasid Palace of Baghdad.
-He lost his father at the age of 8 years old and his older brother Ali began raising him instead.
+His father died when he was eight and his older brother Ali began raising him instead.
 Ali was a textile seller who had knowledge in calculation of inheritance, anecdotes, and history.
-Ibn al-Najjār studied the Hadith and the Qu'ran with the prominent scholars of Baghdad from three generations.
+Ibn al-Najjār studied the Hadith and the Qur'an with scholars of Baghdad.